 OpenTelemetry Observability¶

-How to associate trace data with corresponding logs and metrics?
+How to associate logs and metrics with trace data?

 -

-OpenTelemetry has implemented SDKs for different programming languages.
-Frontend tracing is mainly achieved through
+OpenTelemetry implements SDKs for different languages.
+The front-end tracing is mainly achieved through

 opentelemetry-js

-, while the backend has implementations for various languages such as Java, Go, Python, etc. Each language reports its trace information to the opentelemetry-collector (hereinafter referred to asotel-collector
+, and the back-end also has implementations for relevant languages such as Java, Go, Python, etc. Trace information from each language is uniformly reported to opentelemetry-collector (hereinafter referred to asotel-collector

 ). -

-Taking the Java language as an example, opentelemetry-java (hereinafter referred to as "Agent") is injected into applications via the
+Taking Java as an example, opentelemetry-java (hereinafter referred to as "Agent") is injected into the application via the

 javaagent

-It contains thread-local context information that is later copied into each log event captured by the logging library.
+It contains thread-local context information, which is later copied to each log event captured by the logging library.

-The OTel Java agent injects several pieces of information about the current span into each log record's MDC copy:
+The OTel Java agent injects several pieces of information about the current span into each log record event's MDC copy:

 trace_id